 Difficulty: Advanced Beginner

 Future Plans: Yes!
 I’m making a tank version this month!

 This dress really surprised me.
 We always hope that we’ll like and wear the items we make, but this one surpassed my expectations.
 I didn’t realize when I paired this pattern with my fabric and buttons that I was building a dress that my mom had when I was little.
-It was a similar shape, though longer, in the same foresty green linen with iridescent buttons.
+It was a similar shape and the fabric was a similar foresty green linen with iridescent buttons.
 I didn’t see it until I put on the finished dress and was overwhelmed with accidental nostalgia.
 With all the family turmoil, we’ve faced these last few years, it was oddly comforting to see myself in garment that I’d created that was so close to something that my mom wore when I was young.
 I wish I had a comparison picture!